Oliver-code/I-Wanna-Be-the-Python-Engine/README.md

-# IWSTIP (I Wanna Steal The Intellectual Property)
+# I Wanna Be the Python Engine
-I wanna be the guy clone made in python
+I Wanna Be the Guy engine made from scratch in pygame.